 At least, that was the best way to build and close a deal.
 Now, it’s all virtual.
 And, as salespeople, we need to adapt and learn how to win digital-first sales practices, real-time selling and social networking.
 Most of all, we need to develop our ability to create a meaningful virtual connection — our Digital EQ if you will, the virtual counterpart to Emotional Intelligence — and we need to develop it NOW.

 So how can we get started?
-Let’s start with the Virtual Sales Call, and look at four ways sales reps can evolve call best practices and accelerate deals.
+Let’s start with the Virtual Sales Call, and look at four ways reps can evolve sales best practices virtually and accelerate deals.

 1) Preparation + Practice = Mutual Respect

 The first – and possibly most – important element for any sales call is the research.
 This is true for both in-person and virtual meetings.
 You ought to know both professional and personal details like where your prospect went to school, what they studied, where they’ve worked previously, what they work on at their current company and how your solution would fit into their overall business challenges.
 We do this not just because it’s good sales best practice, but because it’s respectful of the prospect’s most valuable asset: their time.

 In addition to basic research, though, you’ll need to know your prospect’s virtual preferences.

 - Do they have a preferred meeting tool, or are they good with yours?

 - What about a stable internet connection, to allow for multiple video call participants?